NBM OF AFRICA

 ORIGIN

-Neo Black Movement of Africa, otherwise known as NBM is a Movement that started at the University of Benin; Benin City, Edo State, Nigeria, in 1977 by Nine energetic, visionary and intellectually radical undergraduates of the said University.
+Neo Black Movement of Africa, otherwise known as NBM is a Movement that started at the University of Benin; Benin City, Edo State, Nigeria, on the 16th of October, 1977 by Nine energetic, visionary and intellectually radical undergraduates of the said University.

 They were; John Okogie, Nicholas Idemudia, Tokunbo Brown, Uche Alumona, Marvel Akpoyibo, Olagungu Ojo, Gbolahon Dosunmu, Bernard Ojishua and Godwin Ehigiator.
 Then, the pioneer patron of the Movement was Professor Onwuejiogwu (a Professor of History and Anthropology).